TapestryDAO/tapestry/README.md

 ## place/res/palletes
 Color palletes, ".hex" files which are apparently just a text file with the RGB color info and /n delimiters

+## cli_utils
+Some helper function for typescript CLI scripts

+## Scripts
+python scripts for some automation

+## tapestry
+The original tapestry idea